Login to check reward points for this product

 Russian Earl Grey is a type of Flavoured Black Tea considered popular in Russia.
 The base of the blend is high-grown Ceylon Orange Pekoe Tea and China Black Tea from Anhui Province.

-Russian Earl Grey History
+History of Russian Earl Grey

 How to Make Russian Earl Grey Tea